BPerezLamarque/Scripts/Metabarcoding/tutorial_metabarcoding/README.md

 ## Set the working directory

-All data for the practicals are available in /genomic/Cours_EGME/data_practicals/.
-In particular,  this directory contains a folder "raw_data/" witth all the fastq files.
+All data for the practicals are available in **/genomic/Cours_EGME/data_practicals/**.
+In particular, this directory contains a folder "raw_data/" with all the fastq files.

 All the analyses will be performed in a given directory.
 Because this pipeline will generate large files, it is recommended to work in the /data/ folder, e.g. in /data/mag/bio21/login/EGME/praticals_mycorrhiza/

-Warnings: This directory has to be empty before starting the analyses.
+**Warnings:** This directory has to be empty before starting the analyses.

 ```bash